Clarence W. and Idress Head Alvord Collection, 1759-1962 (C0970)

 Sylvia F. Porter Papers, 1939-1991 (C3977)

-Papers of Sylvia Porter, a personal finance columnist who wrote for the New York Post and New York Daily News.
-The papers contain her columns, books, speeches, and other writings.
+The papers of Sylvia Porter, a personal finance columnist who wrote for the New York Post and New York Daily News, consist of her columns, books, speeches, and other writings.
 Also included are correspondence and other publicity clippings concerning the Sylvia Porter Organization and her involvement in President Ford's efforts to curb inflation in the 1970s.